PrimeTimeTran/rn-currencyconverter/README.md

 }
 ```

 2. Use the `useEffect` hook provided by React in `App`'s body as well.
-Pass it the function we want to run on state change, the one we just defined, `convertCurrency`.
+Pass it the function we want to run in the event of a state change, the one we just defined, `convertCurrency`.

 ```jsx
 useEffect(convertCurrency)